openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Key Material Packets

-The composite ML-DSA + EdDSA schemes MUST be used only with v6 keys, as defined in [I-D.ietf-openpgp-crypto-refresh].
+The composite ML-DSA + EdDSA schemes MUST be used only with v6 keys, as defined in [RFC9580].

 The algorithm-specific public key for ML-DSA + EdDSA keys is this series of values: